karanshah1561998/karanshah1561998/README.md

 <img align="right" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif" alt="Coding GIF" width="400" height="350">

 👋 Hi, I’m <b>Karan Shah</b>, a driven and passionate individual with a knack for solving complex problems and creating impactful solutions.
-With a strong foundation in Computer Science and hands-on experience, I thrive at the intersection of creativity and technology.
+With a strong foundation in Computer Science and hands on experience, I thrive at the intersection of creativity and technology.

 ✨ I believe in <b>continuous learning</b> and enjoy exploring new technologies to stay ahead in the dynamic world of software development.
 Beyond work, I am deeply interested in mentorship, fostering collaboration, and helping teams grow and achieve their goals.